How to connect your Namecheap subdomain to systeme.io

 What you will need:

-- a systeme.io account
+- A systeme.io account

-- a domain name purchased from Namecheap
+- A domain name purchased from Namecheap

-Note 1: each subdomain added to systeme.io has its own CNAME records to integrate into Namecheap.
+Note: Each subdomain added to systeme.io has its own CNAME records to integrate into Namecheap.

 Example: